locthdzev/locthdzev/README.md

 # Hey there, I'm Loc! 👋

 Welcome to my GitHub!
-I'm a passionate [your role, e.g., developer/designer] from [your location, e.g., Vietnam], obsessed with crafting clean code and exploring cutting-edge tech.
-I’m currently [what you're doing, e.g., studying at XYZ University, working on personal projects].
+I'm a passionate developer from Vietnam, obsessed with crafting clean code and exploring cutting-edge tech.
+I’m currently working on personal projects and learning new skills.
 Let’s build something awesome together!

 ---